Darleanow/Darleanow/README.md

 # 💫 About Me:
 - 🔭 I’m currently on Alcia

-- 🌱 I’m currently learning Unity, Qt, and Operating Systems !
+- 🌱 I’m currently learning software design, architecture !

 - 📝 I regularly (used to) write articles on [HashNode](https://darleanews.hashnode.dev/)